 If you have children or would like calm waters to swim in check out Puerto Angelito and Manzanillo Beaches.
-Snorkelling in Puerto Escondido isn’t the best but you can definitely take a snorkel mask to Puerto Angelito and swim around the rocks there.
+The snorkelling in Puerto Escondido isn’t the best but you can definitely take snorkel fins and a mask to Puerto Angelito and swim around the rocks there.

 RELATED: The Best Beaches in Oaxaca

 If you’ve never swum with bioluminescent plankton before – do it now!
 This lake is packed full with it, so bring your snorkel mask or goggles!
 Cost is around $350 pesos for a night tour.
 Try to do it when there is little or no moonlight.

 Horse Riding to Hot Springs